 - have your feet checked at least once a year by your doctor or other health professional

-- hash, dry and check your feet every day.
-Check for redness, swelling, cuts, pus discharge, splinters or blisters, being especially careful to look between toes, around heels and nail edges and at the soles of the feet.
+- wash, dry and check your feet every day.
+Check for redness, swelling, cuts, fluid discharge, splinters or blisters, being especially careful to look between toes, around heels and nail edges and at the soles of the feet.
+See a doctor if you notice an ulcer, unusual swelling, redness, blisters, ingrown nail, bruising or cuts

 - cut your toenails straight across